 By planting trees, we can improve the quality of our water.
 We can provide tree cover, and restabilize the soil in affected places.
 More trees will keep our streams, lakes, and rivers thriving.

-Planting trees can have a major impact on environments.
+Planting trees can have a major impact on the environment.
 It can help to restore degraded watersheds and mend natural cycles (the carbon cycle, the water cycle, the nitrogen cycle, etc.).
 Often these have been damaged by human activity.

 Habitat restoration can help decrease biodiversity loss, and build resilience not only in natural systems but also in human society.
 Ecosystem restoration is important for humanity moving forward.
 But this is largely an issue of adaptation, rather than mitigation.